 The test is designed to ensure that water can be passed through the system under pressure and a pressure gauge reading is recorded.
 Inability to sustain effective fire-fighting jets from the topmost or furthermost outlets, or any undue pressure loss in the rising main (after allowing for any height involved) is highlighted for investigation.

 All inlets, outlets, landing wheel valves, and washers are checked to ensure they are in a satisfactory working condition and that the inlets and outlets are compatible with fire service equipment and readily accessible.
-Where necessary, washers and blank caps will be supplied and fitted at the time of the test at an additional charge.
+Where necessary, washers and blank caps, which are an essential requirement of the British Standard, will be supplied and fitted at the time of the test at an additional charge.

 Checks are also made to ensure that no fractures or leaks are apparent in the pipe work and that all valves not in use when the main is charged remain watertight.